ouasinthden/low-level-desing/src/src/main/java/hotel/management/design/design.md

     * SMS
     * Email

-These all are the requirements of the system, thats how only our system will be good enough.
+These all are the requirements of the system, that's how only our system will be good enough.

+### Classes and Entities
+* Data Object Classes
+  * User
+    * Customer
+    * Owner
+  * Hotel
+    * Beach Hotel
+    * Mountain Hotel
+  * Room
+    * Duplex Room
+    * Suite Room
+    * Single Room
+    * Double Bed Room
+    * Cottage
+  * Payment
+    * Credit Card
+    * UPI
+    * Debit Card

+* Services Classes
+  * Reservation Class
+    * Hotels
+    * Flights
+    * ...
+  * Status Class
+  * Acknowledgement Class
+> Services class contains Data Object based on the need